 The parish of Huyton was another ancient family seat.
 "The Lathoms were early proprietors, being mentioned in the reign of Henry III.
 The original church was of considerable antiquity, having been granted to the priory of Burscough, at the time of its foundation, by the first (aforementioned) Robert de Lathom."

-Important Dates for the lattome family
+Early History of the lattome family

 This web page shows only a small excerpt of our lattome research.
 Another 106 words (8 lines of text) covering the years 1200, 1610, 1677 and are included under the topic Early lattome History in all our PDF Extended History products and printed products wherever possible.